Dharma Durai (1991 film): Plot

 The story begins with a young couple, Balu and Ishwarya, being chased by some goons.
 Ishwarya is the daughter of Rajadurai and had eloped with her boyfriend Balu against the wishes of Rajadurai.
 Rajadurai sends his goons to track down the couple.
 When the goons finally track down the couple in a forest and start beating up Balu, a man comes to the couple's rescue.
 When Rajadurai and his brother Ramadurai find out about this man, they rush over to his hideout in the forest, only to escape in fear when they see him.
 The couple is scared and puzzled as to how the man could induce so much fear in the brothers.
 The man's wife Parvathi then tells the couple the story of the man, whose name is Dharmadurai.

 Dharmadurai was a farmer in the village Valliyur.
 He was the elder brother of Rajadurai and Ramadurai.
-He had showered so much love and affection on his younger brothers and even borrowed ₹ 30,000 for their "education", much against his father's wishes, who fully knew that his younger sons were crooked and evil.
+He had showered so much love and affection on his younger brothers and even borrowed ₹ 30,000 for their "education", much against the wishes of his father, who fully knew that his younger sons were crooked and evil.
 He even got Rajadurai married to Vaibhavi, a girl whom Rajadurai had raped, to save him from a jail term.
-The brothers however, showed no sort of affection for Dharmadurai and used his innocence for their sinister desires.
+The brothers however, showed no affection for Dharmadurai and used his innocence for their sinister desires.
 Rajadurai convinced Dharmadurai to borrow ₹ 6 lakhs so that he could "start a business".
-Using this money, Rajadurai and Ramadurai moved to Madras and went into smuggling.
+Using this money, Rajadurai and Ramadurai moved to Madras and started engaging in smuggling.
 They later double-crossed their smuggler boss Jose by keeping all the items meant to be smuggled and also lodging a police complaint against his son Ajay for their own benefit and soon became rich due to their illegal activities.